IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 #
 # Storage

 Storage policy availability can vary by region and deployment topology.
-To inspect further details on the storage options available for any VMware Solutions Shared configuration, click the "About" tab at the top of the IBM Cloud catalog page.
+To inspect further details on the storage options available for any VMware Shared configuration, click the "About" tab at the top of the IBM Cloud catalog page.

 When you create or deploy vApps or VMs, you can select either an unencrypted or encrypted storage policy.
 Each option has six different tiers of storage available, depending on the storage performance required, with each option carrying a maximum throughput of IOPS (input-output operations per second) per gigabyte.